Ken Jacobsen: Political history

 He was elected to represent the 46th Legislative District in the Washington State House of Representatives in 1982 and was subsequently reelected for six more terms.
 He was appointed (and subsequently elected) to the State Senate in 1997, and served as Senator though 2010.
 He served as the Democratic Caucus Vice Chairman in 2003, the Majority Caucus Vice Chairman in 1999 and 2001, and he is a former chair of the House Higher Education Committee.
 He was the chair of the Senate Natural Resources, Oceans and Recreation Committee, and also served on the Transportation Committee, the Higher Education & Workforce Development Committee and the Agriculture and Rural Economic Development Committee.
 He was also a member of the Democratic Socialists of America.

 District

 In the State Senate, Jacobsen represented the Seattle neighborhoods of Wedgwood, View Ridge, Sand Point, Roosevelt, Northgate, Maple Leaf, and Lake City.

 Personal

-Born in Dannebrog, Nebraska, of "Postcard from Nebraska" fame and raised in northeast Seattle, Senator Jacobsen enjoys bird watching, hummingbird and butterfly gardening.
+Born in Dannebrog, Nebraska, of "Postcard from Nebraska" fame and raised in northeast Seattle, Jacobsen enjoys bird watching, hummingbird and butterfly gardening.
 He has been married to Rachel Jacobsen, a teacher from New Zealand, since 1972.
 They have two daughters, Sonja (Wellesley College, 1999, University of Washington School of Law, 2007) and Kiri (Tulane University, 2000).